 Hop on Social Media

 Many retailers reward customers for “likes” and “follows” on social media by providing an early look at deals and promotions, so find your favorite retailers on Facebook, Twitter, and Instagram to help you stay in the know.
-You might also tell your social media friends that you’re scoping out Black Friday deals.
-More of you can save big if you keep each other in the loop!

 Use Price Comparisons and Coupon Tools